romana/romana.github.io/cloud/cloud.md

 Finally, since traffic runs on the physical network without encapsulation, all standard layer 3 traffic steering and filtering techniques can be used (in physical or virtual form factors) further simplifying network operations.

-Learn more about how Romana Cloud Native SDN works [here](/how/how/)
+Learn more about how Romana Cloud Native SDN works [here](/how/romana/)

+{% include backtotopbutton.html %}

+---